National Lottery Exposed — UK Lotteries for UK Residents

 If you’re in the UK, you probably know already that the national operator is called Camelot UK Lotteries Limited.

 The Camelot Group was set up in 1994, and Camelot UK Lotteries Limited is a part of that entity.
-On top of operating the lotteries in the UK, Camelot is also the operator of Illinois State Lottery in the US since 2018.
+On top of operating the lotteries in the UK, Camelot is also the operator of the Illinois State Lottery in the US since 2018.

 Camelot is a well-established entity that adheres to all UK regulations for a lottery operator.
 While there have been some controversies over the years (a franchise scandal and a later ticket fraud issue that occurred in 2009), Camelot has maintained its stability.